Analysis of contact Cauchy-Riemann maps II: canonical neighborhoods and exponential convergence for the Morse-Bott case: Canonical neighborhoods of the locus of closed Reeb orbits

-Now $F$ carries two contact forms $\lambda, \, \lambda_F$ and they are the same on the zero section $o_F$.
+From now on, we will sometimes denote $U_F$ by $F$ in the following context if there is no danger of confusion.
+Now $F$ carries two contact forms $\psi^*\lambda, \, \lambda_F$ with $\psi = \phi^{-1}$ and they are the same on the zero section $o_F$.
 With this preparation, we will derive Theorem \ref{thm:neighborhoods2} by the following general submanifold version of Gray's theorem.